 Co-op Mode: Interactivity and Narrative, May 21-22

-University of Ottawa English Graduate Student Association
+The Sixth Annual University of Ottawa English Graduate Conference

 "Games can't tell their stories through disconnected segments of gameplay strung together by cut scenes.
 Games need to tell their story through the gameplay.
 Narrative should drip from every texture and be integrated into every facet of the world.
 It should come through in the menus and the interface and in every loading screen."